-- Blogging is a LEGIT way to make A LOT of money – (I am updating this as of January of 2020, and this is more true now than ever).
+- Blogging is a LEGIT way to make A LOT of money – (I am updating this as of March 2021, and this is more true now than ever).
 I make good money doing this, I had no experience when I started, and in the grand scheme of life, I started making money very quickly.)
 So if your burning questions was “is blogging REALLY profitable?” the answer is a resounding YES – it sure can be!)

 - Bogging for profit is a ton of freaking work.
 I know there are people out there who claim to be making a fortune in ten hours per week, but let me assure you – I am not.
 I work at LEAST 40 hours per week and often far more.

 I’d like to start with this image of a woman – IN THE WATER, ON HER COMPUTER.
 This is a stupid picture:

 Like, she’s on a holiday, she’s swimming, for freak’s sake… but I want you to notice that she’s still working.

 Starting a blog for profit is kind of like that; you have to be willing to work (almost) this hard, at least at first.
 I’m not exaggerating.
 I don’t ever want anyone to accuse me of telling them that starting a blog would be easy money.

 But has all that work been worth it?